Chase Cliffe

 Chase Cliffe is a building situated between the villages of Whatstandwell and Crich in Derbyshire.
 The house was built in 1859 by the three sisters of then deceased Francis Hurt.

 History

 In 1854, Francis Hurt died and his three unmarried sisters had to leave Alderwasley Hall to make space for his male heir.

 Upon the death of Hurt, the sisters were paid large sums to guarantee their financial independence, and in 1859 they started construction on a country home near Crich, Derbyshire.
 This house was built on the site of "Hob Hall", a house of which little is known.

 Benjamin Ferrey was consulted as architect, and the house was built to an irregular T plan of regular coursed gritstone and ashlar dressings.
 The house is mainly of two storeys with gabled dormers to the attics.
 The southern elevation has an open four-bay arcade with segmental arches from octagonal piers.
 Constructed started in 1859, and the main house was complete by 1861.
-The house now carries Grade II listing.
+The house now carries Grade II listing, having been designated on 14 August 1985.